Pfaffenthal Panoramic Elevator: Approaches

-The Pfaffenthal level entrance to the elevator is located at the end of rue Pont.
+The Pfaffenthal level entrance to the elevator is located at the end of Rue du Pont.
 Here, two public toilets, installed in the pavilion at the base of the tower where the elevator docks, a Vel'Oh! bicycle rental station with five bicycles, and a single disabled parking space can be found.
-Located a short walk from the elevator's lower entrance across the Alzette River on the opposite side of the valley is Pfaffenthal-Kirchberg railway station and funicular, opened on 10 December 2017.
+Located a short walk from the elevator's lower entrance across the Alzette River on the opposite side of the valley are the Pfaffenthal-Kirchberg railway station and funicular, opened jointly on 10 December 2017.

 At the top of the elevator, the enclosed footbridge leads out into Pescatore Foundation Park, located at the intersection of the Boulevard Robert Schuman and Avenue de la Porte Neuve, and is connected to the rest of Ville Haute via the various bicycle paths and footpaths within.

-At the elevator's base is located national Cycle Path 1, which encircles the city center, whilst the Grand Duchess Charlotte Bridge, accessible via the bicycle path leading from the top of the tower, marks the start of national Cycle Path 2, heading towards Echternach.
+National Cycle Path 1, which encircles Luxembourg City, runs at the elevator's base, whilst the Grand Duchess Charlotte Bridge, accessible via the bicycle path leading from the top of the tower, marks the start of national Cycle Path 2, heading towards Echternach.